-Well-priced, simple and highly effective for crushing it in the water, the Trademark Innovations Aquatic Exercise Dumbbells take top spot in our little list of best water dumbbells.
+Well-priced, simple, and highly effective for crushing it in the water, the Trademark Innovations Aquatic Exercise Dumbbells take the top spot in our little list of best water dumbbells.

 They are made of a long-lasting EVA foam that dries quickly between uses.
-They are 11” long, 6” wide and come in a whole bunch of colors (8 different colors last time we checked!).
+They are 11” long, 6” wide, and come in a whole bunch of colors (8 different colors last time we checked!).
 The foam is closed-cell, which means that it won’t soak up water and drag you down while working out in the pool (also means they will dry fast when you are done).

 Theraband Water Weights

-You may be familiar with Theraband for their resistance bands and therapy tools.
+You may be familiar with Theraband for its resistance bands and therapy tools.
 Turns out, they make a killer pair of water dumbbells too!

 The Theraband Water Weights come in three different sizes, from small to large, with the biggest one (blue) being 15” in length, giving you lots of flexibility in the degree of resistance and effort you want to create while at the pool.
 They are sold in pairs.